ArtifexSoftware/MuPDF.NET/docs/document.rst

     :arg int rotate: rotation angle.
 Default is 0 (no rotation).
 Should be *n * 90* with an integer n (not checked).

     :rtype: bytes
     :returns: a Python *bytes* object containing a PDF file image.
-It is created by internally using `tobytes(garbage=4, deflate=True)`.
-See :meth:`tobytes`.
+It is created by internally using `ToBytes(garbage: 4, deflate: True)`.
+See :meth:`ToBytes`.
 You can output it directly to disk or open it as a PDF.

     .. note:: The method uses the same logic as the *mutool convert* CLI.
 This works very well in most cases -- however, beware of the following limitations.